What does CEVAS training involve?

 • Educational Route that covers mainly school visits with educational aims and outcomes

-• Therapeutic Route that covers a wide range of visitors with mainly therapeutic aims and outcomes.
+• Therapeutic Route that covers a wide range of visitors (including indviduals with a defined need) with mainly therapeutic aims and outcomes.

 Each route consists of three units, the first of which is common to both (see diagram below).